 The 2013 pitching staff saw continued success despite losing over half the staff from the 2012 season to the pro ranks.
 They led the SoCon for the second-straight year in ERA (4.20), batting average against (.264) and had the lowest number of walks with 167.
 The staff finished 21st in the nation with a strikeout-to-walk ratio of 2.63.
 Senior starter Jake Zokan was drafted in the ninth round by the Seattle Mariners, while senior Matt Pegler had earned preseason All-America honors.

-The 2012 season showcased one of the best, if not the best, pitching staffs in program history.
+The 2012 season showcased one of the top three pitching staffs in program history.
 Four pitchers signed professional contracts after the season with Christian Powell winning the SoCon Pitcher of the Year award.
 Matt Pegler and Kyle Owings joined Powell on the All-Conference squad as the staff posted the second-lowest batting average against in league history (.241) while ranking nationally in ERA (26th), strikeout-to-walk ratio (17th) and strikeouts per nine innings (17th).

 Heath initially came to College of Charleston in 2006 after spending two seasons as an assistant coach at Tallahassee Community College.
 In his first stint with the Cougars, he worked primarily with the hitters and the Cougars excelled under his guidance.
 The offense was ranked nationally in numerous categories and broke multiple school and conference records.

 After two years, Heath accepted an assistant coaching position at Auburn, working with hitters, fielders, and catchers during the 2009 season, leading the Tigers to national rankings in several categories and breaking numerous school records.

 After the 2009 season, Heath took a job scouting with the Astros covering North Florida before returning to College of Charleston for the 2011 season.